AvalZ/faq-yourself/README.md

 ### Just before a meeting
 1. Make sure your environment works and you can reproduce the problem.
 2. Switch on the computer
+3. Start your app in a debugging session

 ## References